madhank93/learn-k8s-ckad/README.md

   <p>

   A ConfigMap is an API object used to store non-confidential data in key-value pairs.
-Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
+Pods can consume ConfigMaps as environment variables,command-line arguments, or as configuration files in a volume.
 It allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.

   So it does not provide any secrecy or encryption, so its not suitable for storing passwords or keys.